-Brown says he evaluates the existing project site’s condition, and if it’s still in good shape he can do a lot with it without replacing the surface.
-Colors and materials available when projects were done years ago pale by comparison with what’s offered now, he says.
-Today, he can combine a base color with transparent stains to give a whole new look to an aged concrete surface.
+Brown says he evaluates the existing project site’s condition.
+If it’s still in good shape, he can do a lot with it without replacing the surface.
+Colors and materials available when they did projects years ago pale by comparison with what’s available now, he says.
+Today, he can combine a base color with transparent stains.
+This gives a whole new look to an aged concrete surface.

 Getting on the same page